You’ve probably heard your share of summer time safety tips for your pets by now:

 Yesterday, a very pale-looking mother and daughter team ran into the clinic with their kitty who had apparently been fishing in their garage.
 Merlin had a pretty big 3-pronged fish hook protruding from his lower lip.
 Mom and daughter were panicky and just about needed an emergency room themselves.

 Fish hooks are barbed and can’t leave the same way they entered.
-You cannot try and pull out a fish hook.
-It needs to be carefully severed and removed from the animal.
+You cannot try to pull out a fish hook.
+It needs to be carefully removed from the animal.
 Luckily, Merlin was an amazingly cooperative patient.
-I guess he wanted the fishhook removed as quickly as possible too.
-Merlin’s body jewelry looked like salt water fishing tackle to me.
-Apparently, Merlin was angling for an ocean vacation this year.
+His body jewelry looked like salt water fishing tackle to me.

 For all you fisher kings out there, put the tackle in the tackle box.
 That way, your cat (or dog) won’t look like he’s masquerading as a piece of bait for the Loch Ness monster.